google/WebFundamentals/src/content/en/updates/2019/05/paint-holding.md

 We are big fans of this website and it kills us that their quality experience has a flash of white, and we wanted to fix it.
-We did so with a new behavior that were calling Paint Holding, where the browser waits briefly before starting to paint, especially if the page is fast enough.
+We did so with a new behavior that we're calling Paint Holding, where the browser waits briefly before starting to paint, especially if the page is fast enough.
 This ensures that the page renders as a whole delivering a truly instant experience.